tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-technical-writing-careers-a-day-in-the-life.md

 thumb: jamesgillhowtotechbookthumb.png
 ---

+## My Tech writer "day in the life" contribution

 James Gill invited me to contribute responses to a questionnaire about a typical day in the life in my career for the upcoming second edition of his book, [How to Get Started As a Technical Writer](https://leanpub.com/getstartedtechwriting).
 This section will appear in a chapter that discusses the real-world work life of technical writers in different industries and specializations.

 James is expecting to publish this second edition book in the next month.
 On the book details page, you can sign up to be notified when it's available.
 As a way to help promote the book and build excitement for its upcoming release, James allowed me to publish my questionnaire here.